netmod-wg/schedule-yang/draft-ma-opsawg-schedule-yang.md

    only avaliable when the "schedule-type" is "recurrence".

-   The current grouping captures the most common definition that is applicable to all scheduling contexts.
+   The current grouping captures the most common definition that is applicable to typical scheduling contexts known so far.
 Future modules can define other useful parameters as needed.
 For example, in scheduling context that allows multiple system sources to exist, the "source" and "precedence" parameters may need to reflect how schedules from different sources should be prioritised.